 8.8.
 Where relevant and legally viable, pass on a manufacturer guarantee to the Customer.

-All advertising relating to the products or services provided by the Trusted Trader shall be legal, decent, honest and truthful and all claims howsoever made must be able to be justified.
+All advertising relating to the products or services provided by the Trusted trader shall be legal, decent, honest and truthful and all claims, howsoever made, must be able to be justified.
+They must comply with the Committees of Advertising Practice's code.
+Where you carry out telephone sales, you shall comply with our Cold Calling Protocol.

-16.2.
-Acknowledge and offer a course of action to the Customer within 28 days for all complaints.
+14.1.
+Acknowledge all complaints and offer a course of action to the Customer within 28 days for all complaints.

-16.3.
-If agreed by the Customer, carry out such remedial action within 8 weeks from the date of Customer agreement.
+14.3.
+If agreed by the Customer, carry out such remedial action within eight weeks from the date of Customer agreement.

-16.6.
-If complaints cannot be resolved between you and the Customer you will cooperate with Dispute Resolution Ombudsman and comply with any decision in relation to the complaint.
+14.6.
+If complaints cannot be resolved between you and the Customer, cooperate with an independent ombudsman and comply with any decision in relation to the complaint.